SoeRatch/Authentication-with-Express-and-Mongo/README.md

 #To download

-Clone the repository with git clone https://github.com/SoeRatch/quessiah.git
+Clone the repository with git clone https://github.com/SoeRatch/User-Authentication-with-Express-and-Mongo.git

-cd into the directory cd quessiah
+cd into the directory cd User-Authentication-with-Express-and-Mongo

 #To run